-At this point in your writing, you have most likely finished your introduction and the body of your paper.
+At this point in your writing, you have most likely finished your introduction and the body of your thesis, dissertation, or paper.
 While this is a reason to celebrate, you should not underestimate the importance of your conclusion.
 The conclusion is the last thing that your reader will see, so it should be memorable.
 Writing a good conclusion is a simple process, but it is not always easy.

-A good conclusion will review the key points of the paper and explain to the reader why the information is relevant, applicable, or related to the world as a whole.
+A good conclusion will review the key points of the dissertation and explain to the reader why the information is relevant, applicable, or related to the world as a whole.
 Make sure to dedicate enough of your writing time to the conclusion and do not put it off until the very last minute.
 This article provides an effective technique for writing a conclusion adapted from Eby, Erica (2012) The College Student's Guide to Writing a Good Research Paper: 101 Easy Tips & Tricks to Make Your Work Stand Out.

 1. Restate the thesis

-2. Review or reiterate key points
+2. Review or reiterate key points of your work